-Despite the public perception that their services are reserved for those that are at death’s door, a study published in the New England Journal of Medicine found that palliative care specialists helped patients diagnosed with deadly cancers live beyond traditional expectations.
+Despite popular belief that palliative care specialists only help those who are near death, a study published in the New England Journal of Medicine discovered that palliative care specialists helped patients diagnosed with deadly cancers live beyond traditional expectations.

-Palliative care is provided by a team of doctors, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
-Massage therapists, pharmacists, nutritionists, chaplains and others may also be part of the team.
-It is appropriate at any age and at any stage in a serious illness and can be provided along with curative treatment.
+Palliative care is delivered by a team of doctors, nurses, and other specialists who collaborate with the patient’s other doctors to provide an additional layer of support.
+Massage therapists, pharmacists, nutritionists, chaplains, and other professionals may be included on the team.
+It is appropriate at any age and stage of a serious illness and can be given in conjunction with curative treatment.

-Caring Connections is great place to begin with advice on helping those you love with advance care planning, community resources that may be available including Meals on Wheels, and respite care.
-It is about how you live your extended life with quality and helpful assistance.
+Caring Connections is a great place to start for advice on how to help those you care about with advance care planning, community resources such as Meals on Wheels, and respite care.
+It is all about living your extended life with quality and helpful assistance.

-An extended lifespan could give those unfortunate enough to receive a terminal cancer diagnosis time to set their affairs in order, enabling them to allocate money from wills and life insurance policies to their survivors as well.
-A plan can help ensure your peace of mind for your loved ones and, of course, for you.
+An extended lifespan could give those unfortunate enough to be diagnosed with terminal cancer time to organize their affairs, allowing them to distribute money from wills and life insurance policies to their survivors as well.
+A plan can help ensure your loved ones and, of course, your own peace of mind.